 Sharon Wheeler's ScarWork

 The aim of all ScarWork treatment is to:

 Reduce adhesions – both superficially and deep within the system

 Restore nerve function including numbness, pain and sensitivity

 Enhance movement of the surrounding tissues, to reduce pulling and sticking

 After work the scar may visually appear smoother, but the emphasis is on the underlying tissue changes within the fascial system and therefore improved function.

 It’s never too late:

 Very old scars still respond well to scar work, new scars can be treated if they are fully healed, dry and infection free.
-All scars can be treated using these Scar tissue releases.
+All scars can be worked on using these Scar tissue releases.